Shockat Adam: Parliamentary career

 Adam was elected in the 2024 general election as an independent, beating Labour candidate and Shadow Paymaster General Jonathan Ashworth in a result that was described as an upset.
 Backlash against Labour's position on the Gaza war was a factor in Adam's victory, with Adam saying "this is for Gaza" while holding a Palestinian keffiyeh aloft when the results were announced.
 In an interview with The Observer, Adam said his victory was not sectarian, and highlighted his concerns and campaigning regarding the housing crisis and the state of the National Health Service.

 On 19 July 2024, the Foreign Secretary, David Lammy, announced in parliament that the United Kingdom would resume funding to the UN Relief Agency for Palestinian Refugees (UNRWA).
 In a statement, Adam supported the move and described it as a result of pro-Palestinian protesters from all backgrounds.
 Adam apologised for not being present in parliament due to death threats he had received.
 He thanked Leicestershire and Cambridgeshire police for their assistance, and stated that he would not be deterred from his work.

-Adam sponsored the Independent—Green "Amendment B" to abolish the two child benefit cap, and voted in support of the Scottish National Party's "Amendment D" to abolish the cap.
+Adam sponsored the Independent-Green "Amendment B" to abolish the two child benefit cap, and voted in support of the Scottish National Party's "Amendment D" to abolish the cap.
 Shortly after the vote Shockat Adam, Jeremy Corbyn, Adnan Hussain, Ayoub Khan, and Iqbal Mohamed produced a joint letter decrying the two major parties and stating the need for a caring alternative.
 Adam and Corbyn had been in discussions with Khan, Hussain, and Mohamed regarding how to impact policy, with Adam stating that the five were "looking at options that would give us more access to the levers of power".

 On 2 September 2024, Adam was a founding member of the Independent Alliance parliamentary group.
 As of September 2025 the group has six members.

-In October, Adam introduced a private members bill for the UK to recognise the State of Palestine.
-The bill is sponsored by the four other members of the Independent Alliance, as well as Siân Berry, Stephen Gethins, Brendan O'Hara, Liz Saville Roberts, Kim Johnson, and Ian Byrne.
+In October 2024, Adam introduced a private members' bill for the UK to recognise the State of Palestine.
+The bill was sponsored by the four other members of the Independent Alliance, as well as Siân Berry, Stephen Gethins, Brendan O'Hara, Liz Saville Roberts, Kim Johnson, and Ian Byrne.
 The United Kingdom later recognised Palestine on 21 September 2025.